-Inviting speakers, presenters, and other VIP guests onto campus is a great way to generate interest and draw a crowd to your event.
-However, hosting a VIP means we need to take some extra precautions around security and risk management.
+Inviting speakers, presenters, and other VIP guests onto campus is an excellent way to generate interest and attract a larger audience to your event.
+However, when it comes to political guests, including ministers, officials, and individuals with controversial opinions, it is crucial to take extra precautions.